tyseer2335/HTN2025/README.md

    ```
    https://api.jsonbin.io/v3/b/<JSONBIN_ID>/latest?meta=false
    ```
 5. The frontend fetches this JSON and renders it as a flipbook in your chosen theme (Comic, Ghibli, Watercolor, Cyberpunk).
+6. Open the story in **Snap Spectacles** for a narrated AR flipbook + 3D memory object.

 ---